Project 4: Megathrust seismic hazards by reflection mapping

 Broader Impacts.
 The largest earthquakes, with magnitudes greater than 8-9, occur on subduction zone megathrusts.
 Tsunamis generated by the M9.2 1964 Alaska megathrust earthquake caused the greatest loss of life, but subsidence, liquefaction, other ground failure, and strong ground motions caused extensive damage to Anchorage, containing most of Alaska’s infrastructure.
 Similar megathrust events pose significant seismic hazard to urban centers in Alaska and in Cascadia (Vancouver, Seattle, Portland) and are of great interest and concern for both scientists and the general public.
 The single greatest uncertainty in probabilistic seismic hazards maps for megathrust events is the downdip limit of the region of maximum coseismic slip.
 The proposed study provides a critical test of a recent hypothesis that would, when tested and verified, allow for direct mapping of the downdip end of the locked zone that ruptures during megathrust earthquakes.
 We focus on the 1938 rupture area, which is likely well along its cycle of strain buildup to the next large earthquake (Sykes et al., 1981; Sykes, 2004).
 This work will also help further educate the public on earthquake hazards related to subduction systems.

 Results.
 The MCS and OBS data analysis is still underway.
 The analysis proceeded from far offshore areas (the data collected across the oceanic Pacific Plate, trench and slope) toward the coast.
 The first results on the origin of dipping structures in fast-spreading oceanic lower crust offshore Alaska were published in Ear.
 Planet Sci.
 Lett.
-(Bécel et al., 2015), with the subsequent results on controls of abrupt along-trench variations in faulting on hydration and therefore seismicity in the Alaska subduction zone currently in review for publication in Nat.
+(Bécel et al., 2015), with the subsequent results on controls of abrupt along-trench variations in faulting on hydration and therefore seismicity in the Alaska subduction zone in Nat.
 Geosci.
 (Shillington et al., 2015) and downdip variations in megathrust reflection character with Implications for fault structure and seismogenic behavior in the Alaska subduction zone in J. Geophys.
 Res.
 (Li et al., 2015).
 Additional work on the reflection character of the Alaska megathrust and nature of the megathrust spaly faults with implications for tsunami genertion was published in Nat.
 Geosci.
 (Bécel et al., 2017) and Li et al. manuscript in going through second round of review for Geology.
 Several more manuscripts are in late stages of preparation.